Azure/Azure-Network-Security/Azure Firewall/Template - Logic app for IDPS signature updates notification/README.txt

 Deploy this template to create Logic APP for notifying us on new IDPS signature updates.
-In the template - find "****" and replace that with the actual Subscription ID value, resource group value, email, etc.
+In the template parameters - find "****" and replace that with the actual Subscription ID value, resource group name.